SymbianSource/oss.FCL.sf.os.kernelhwsrv/README.md

 # Security
 SymbianOS was itself a secure platform so we dont really have to change a lot of things.
 But since SymbianOS is a RTOS microkernel system we have to improve the security.
 We are considering using tweaked openBSD patents so miraiOS would be more secure.
 # App development
 On a proper operating system app development should be easy and free.
 Our SDK will be free and made for multiple platforms and maybe even for the web.
-The main languages for app development will be QT Python, Java ME, Flash Lite, Ruby, .NET, Web Runtime and C/C++.
+The main languages for app development will be QT, Python, Java ME, Flash Lite, Ruby, .NET, Web Runtime and C/C++.
 We will also make the SDK look familiar for easibility reasons.